 Even better than finding an interesting planet in No Man's Sky is finding an interesting system, where the planets form something of a theme.
 In my early days of playing, I found an Earth-like planet with a moon that looked a lot like our own (at least from space).
-While exploring the Next expansion this week, I discover another cool system.
+While exploring the Next expansion, I discover another cool system.
 It has two planets, one of which my ship's scanner considers a 'Paradise Planet,' while the other it calls a 'Forsaken Planet.'
 Good and bad.
 Goofus and Gallant.

 It seems like a nice duo to compare against one another, but then I notice a third planet further off in the distance.
 My scanner labels it a 'Terraforming Catastrophe'.
 That's a designation that's been in the game before Next arrived, but I still want to check it out.
 So I land and discover the saddest, shabbiest planet I've ever visited.